 - Ensures that a ‘full’ (not overloaded) load of washing is put into the machine rather than a small load

 - Considers hanging washing on the outside line (or in the drying room) rather than resorting to using electric driers, particularly when the weather is warm and/or windy

 - Ensures that all lights and air-conditioners are switched off whenever leaving a room

 - Considers whether air-conditioning needs to be on in the first instance

 Bulky items such as computer boxes and luggage may be stored in the Bag Store, located on the ground floor near the laundry.
 A limited number of items may be stored at the end of Terms 1, 2 and 3.
 All items must be clearly named or labeled and packed neatly into boxes or bags.
 All items are to be removed at the end of each year, when boarders go home.

 The TV room is located near the dining area and is equipped with a wall-mounted plasma television, Apple TV and Foxtel.
 Boarders are able to use the room when they have free time.
-Food is NOT to be taken into the TV room unless specifically sanctioned by the Master-on-Duty (usually in relation to a particular occasion).
+Food is NOT to be taken into the TV room unless specifically sanctioned by the Boarding Mentor on Duty (usually in relation to a particular occasion).

 The College currently offers wireless connectivity to the Internet.
 Boys are able to access the Internet between the hours of 6:00 AM and 10:30 PM.